Coordinator, Alexander Loney

 LATN 333.
 Advanced Latin Readings.
 (2 or 4 Credits)

 In-depth readings of selections of Latin literature, focusing on the classical periods of the Roman Republic and Empire.
 Emphasis will be placed on universal human themes expressed in the literature that shed light on cross-cultural connections between the ancient and modern worlds.
 Course is offered occasionally.
-Prerequisite: LATN 201 or competency.
+Prerequisite: LATN 201, qualifying placement score, or competency.

 LATN 341.
 Ovid's Metamorphoses.
 (4 Credits)

 Intensive readings of selections from Ovid's Metamorphoses, with particular attention to the similarities and differences between Greco-Roman myth and the Bible and to Ovid's historical and cultural context in the age of Augustus.
-Prerequisite: LATN 201 or competency.
 Course is offered occasionally.
+Prerequisite: LATN 201, qualifying placement score, or competency.

 LATN 342.
 Apuleius' Metamorphoses and C.S.
 Lewis.
 (4 Credits)

 Intensive readings of selections from Apuleius' Metamorphoses, with particular attention to the inset narrative of "Cupid and Psyche" and Lewis' retelling of it in his novel "Till We Have Faces", along with selections from the Latin letters of C.S.
 Lewis.
-Prerequisite: LATN 201 or competency.
 Course is offered occasionally.
+Prerequisite: LATN 201, qualifying test score, or competency.

 LATN 343.
 Seneca’s Moral Letters.
 (4 Credits)

-Readings in Seneca's Moral Letters and study of his ethical philosophy Prerequisite: LATIN 201, or competency.
+Readings in Seneca's Moral Letters and study of his ethical philosophy Prerequisite: LATIN 201, qualifying placement score, or competency.

 Tags: PI